 But is it?
 Or do computers make us more like Spider Baby from Toy Story?
 What part of our mind is Twitter an extension of?
 What about Google Search?
 Is it in the nature of digital to break analogies?

-Software usually feels as fragmented as the packages of bits and bytes in the stream of ones and zeros buzzing through the processor that drives it.
-Unlike books, radios or movies, digital media does not just create a singular parallel reality with its own continuity.
-In tune with that discrete stream of ones and zeroes in our devices, digital media often creates a landscape of discrete and often unrelated experience fragments.
+Software usually feels as fragmented as the packages of bits and bytes streaming through the processor that drives it.
+Unlike books, radio or movies, digital media does not just create a singular parallel reality with its own continuity.
+In tune with that discrete stream of ones and zeros in our devices, digital media often creates a landscape of discrete and often unrelated experience fragments.
 This is what makes digital media feel more “virtual” than traditional forms of media.

 Documents, images, videos, and audio tracks on the web are not more or less real than in any other medium.
 But they feel unreal and less credible on a computer, because digital media snippets reach us like fragments of a dream: unprepared, out of context, and lacking orientation, causality and continuity.